BlueJessie/7AAVDM14-project/archives.md

 ---

-# The Tale of the Dead Princess
+# The Tale of the Dead Princess and the Seven Knights

     {% for item in site.translation %}
         {% if item.category == 'dead-princess' %}